|

 meaning "son of Talmai."

-- PARTHALAN
+- PARTHALÁN:

 meaning "son of Talmai."
-As the legend goes, this name was born by
+As the legend goes, this name

-an early invader of Ireland who was the first to arrive on those shores
+belonged to an early invader of Ireland who was the first to arrive on those shores

 after the biblical flood.